hm-lang/core/proposals/intro.md

 signature is because in either case, the variables passed in from the outside are not affected by the internal parts of the function.
 That is, the function cannot modify the external variables at all.

-TODO: allow using @moved as an argument annotation in order to require someone to `move()` a variable into the function.  don't just allow compiler warnings, those will expand unnecessarily.

 ## move-modify-return (MMR) pattern